Robust Inference Methods for Latent Group Panel Models under Possible Group Non-Separation: Extensions

 We then apply the proposed methods to equation~\eqref{eq:owfetransformedmodel}.
-The inference procedures remain valid provided that the transformed variables satisfy the assumptions stated earlier.
-In particular, strict exogeneity and sufficient time variation of $\mathbf{X}_{it}$ are essential.
-Under strict exogeneity, the OLS estimator applied to each unit in the case of the TSK estimator or to each group in the case of the PCR estimator retains its desirable properties after the unit within transformation.
-If, however, $\mathbf{X}_{it}$ is only predetermined (i.e.\ $E(U_{it} \mid \mathbf{X}_{i1},\dots,\mathbf{X}_{it}) = 0$ but $E(U_{it} \mid \mathbf{X}_{i1},\dots,\mathbf{X}_{iT}) \neq 0$), alternative estimation procedures would be required.
-Finally, the requirement that $\mathbf{X}_{it}$ be time-varying ensures that the within-transformed regressors $\dot{\mathbf{X}}_{it}$ are not constant, preventing collinearity after the one-way transformation.
+The inference procedures remain valid provided that the transformed variables satisfy the assumptions stated earlier, in particular strict exogeneity and sufficient time variation of $X_{it}$.
+Under strict exogeneity, the OLS estimator, applied to each unit for the TSK estimator or to each group for the PCR estimator, retains its desirable properties after the unit-within transformation.
+If, however, $X_{it}$ is only predetermined (i.e.\ $\mathrm{E}(\varepsilon_{it} \mid X_{i1},\dots,X_{it}) = 0$ but $\mathrm{E}(\varepsilon_{it} \mid X_{i1},\dots,X_{iT}) \neq 0$), as in the examples discussed in Sections \ref{sec:settings} and \ref{sec:applications}, the within transformation induces a bias of order $O(1/T)$ that vanishes in our $T\to \infty$ asymptotics, so Theorems \ref{thm:pcr_asymptotic} and \ref{thm:tsk_asymptotic} continue to apply.
+Bias correction may nonetheless be desirable when $T$ is small.\footnote{The bias is of the \citet{Nickell1981} type.
+For the TSK procedure, the unit-specific estimators $\hat B_i$ enter only as asymptotically Gaussian inputs and may be replaced by bias-corrected or IV counterparts; the PCR procedure does not admit such a substitution as directly.} Finally, the requirement that $X_{it}$ be time-varying ensures that the within-transformed regressors $\dot{X}_{it}$ are not constant, preventing collinearity after the one-way transformation.